 In Navi Mumbai, the prominent areas are Ghansoli and Jui Nagar.
-New upcoming retail supply in Navi Mumbai consists of malls sized between 5 lakh sq. ft. to 10 lakh sq. ft.
+The new upcoming retail supply in Navi Mumbai consists of malls sized between 5 lakh sq. ft. to 10 lakh sq. ft.

-- The average monthly retail rentals in entire MMR currently stand at about INR 140/sq. ft.
+- The average monthly retail rentals in the entire MMR currently stand at about INR 140/sq. ft.

 High Street hotspots in MMR